 - Prior to 1856 purple could only be produced from natural dyes hence it was a relatively rare colour

-- Throughout history the colour purple was only permitted to be worn by royalty, aristocracy and wealthy or affluent members of society.
-Periodically laws were put in place to prevent commoners from wearing it
+- Throughout history the colour purple was only permitted to be worn by royalty, aristocracy and wealthy members of society.
+Laws were periodically introduced to prevent commoners from wearing it

-- In the Book of Exodus in the Old Testament God instructs Moses to have the Israelites bring him an offering which includes cloth of blue, purple and scarlet
+- In the Book of Exodus God instructs Moses to have the Israelites bring him an offering which includes cloth of blue, purple and scarlet

-- In an experiment conducted in 2008 an attempt was made to recreate tyrian purple using the original formula.
-12,000 sea snails created just 1.4 ounces (less than 40 grams) of dye and to put that into perspective, it was just enough to colour a piece of material the size of a handkerchief
+- In 2008 an attempt was made to recreate tyrian purple using the original formula.
+12,000 sea snails created less than 40 grams of dye which was just enough to colour a piece of material the size of a handkerchief

 - Prior to his crucifixion Jesus was dressed in purple cloth by the Romans to mock his claim of being King of the Jews